tunajaw/2022-Fintech-Final---Crypto-Price-Prediction-using-tweet-emotion-analysis/README.md

 Todo Week 1:

-run `python twitter.py -f 2022-07-01 -t 2022-08-01` to fetch tweet data automatically, change period by yourself :)
+Run `python twitter.py -f 2022-07-01 -t 2022-08-01` to fetch tweet data automatically, change period by yourself :)

+The result data are located at `/tweet_data/`.

 running time: ~ 5hrs

-Note: ** DO NOT install preprocessor, install tweet-preprocessor instead! **
+Note: **DO NOT install preprocessor, install tweet-preprocessor instead!**

-  Or you'll get an error: `"AttributeError: module 'preprocessor' has no attribute 'clean'`" **
+**Or you'll get an error: `"AttributeError: module 'preprocessor' has no attribute 'clean'"`**

+p.s.
+You can issue pull requests anytime!